vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 #### White Screen

 This specific problem can be the same as many other root causes, a common one is your graphics card not supporting Vulkan, or is missing the graphics libraries required for Wine; you can see [Lutris Docs: Installing Drivers](https://github.com/lutris/docs/blob/master/InstallingDrivers.md)

+This may also be your GPU not supporting Vulkan or not supporting modern Vulkan; Use the OpenGL renderer, or set the installed DXVK version to one which includes a legacy version of Vulkan that your GPU supports.